sofyacalvin/ECE3400-Group3/docs/labs/lab1.md

 The goal of this lab was to introduce the concepts of the Arduino IDE as well as the Arduino Uno microcontroller itself.
 Additionally, we formed a basic structure for the robot and added a simple autonomous function.

 ## Procedure
 We used the Arduino IDE to program write and upload our code to the Uno.
-To install the Arduino IDE, go to https://www.arduino.cc/en/Main/Software.
+To install the Arduino IDE, go [here.](https://www.arduino.cc/en/Main/Software)

 ### Blinking an internal LED
 To make the internal LED on the Arduino blink, we first set up the hardware as is outlined in the schematic below.
 It is important to have the 300 Ohm resistor in series with the potentiometer this will prevent too much current from being sourced to the pins.